nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
-Note that if you manually toggle between the income list display and expenditure list display, all filters (if any) will be cleared and a pie chart will be drawn.
+Note that if you manually switch between the income list display and expenditure list display, all filters (if any) will be cleared and a pie chart will be drawn.
 Manual toggling is equivalent to typing the command `view t/e` or `view t/i`.
 </div>